Blog post

 The hardware components

 These predictive maintenance systems can take a huge load off of a maintenance crew and prevent costly equipment failures and downtime, but sometimes the systems themselves are costly and complex, which serves to hinder their widespread adoption.
 An engineer by the name of Pratyush Mallick believes that he has a solution to this problem, however.
-By leveraging a machine learning algorithm built with Edge Impulse Studio and an inexpensive hardware platform, Mallick created a predictive maintenance system that can distinguish between the normal vibrations of a healthy pump, and the anomalous vibrations associated with issues like bubble cavitation.
+By leveraging a machine learning algorithm built with Edge Impulse and an inexpensive hardware platform, Mallick created a predictive maintenance system that can distinguish between the normal vibrations of a healthy pump, and the anomalous vibrations associated with issues like bubble cavitation.
 Through real-time detection of these issues, maintenance can be performed before failures occur.

 Mallick chose to use the Infineon PSoC 6 WiFi-BT Pioneer Kit as the primary hardware platform because it is inexpensive and comes equipped with an energy-efficient, yet powerful Arm Cortex-M4 processor running at 150 MHz with 288 KB of RAM, and plenty of options for expansion to add additional sensors and other components.
 This was paired with an Analog Devices CN0549 Condition-Based Monitoring Development Platform, which is packed with sensors to detect vibrations.
 Mallick also tracked down an industrial pump to help with training and testing the model for the prototype build.